J-coupling NMR Spectroscopy with Nitrogen Vacancy Centers at High Fields: Acknowledgements

-\emph{Acknowledgements.-- }P. A. B. and A. B. U. acknowledge the financial support of the IKUR STRATEGY (IKUR-IKA-23/22) and (IKUR-IKA-23/04), respectively.
+P. A. B. and A. B. U. acknowledge the financial support of the IKUR STRATEGY (IKUR-IKA-23/22) and (IKUR-IKA-23/04), respectively.
 C. M. J. acknowledges the predoctoral MICINN Grant No. PRE2019-088519.
-J. C. acknowledges the Ram\'{o}n y Cajal (RYC2018-025197-I) research fellowship, the financial support from Spanish Government via the Nanoscale NMR and complex systems (PID2021-126694NB-C21) project, the ELKARTEK project Dispositivos en Tecnolog\'{i}as Cu\'{a}nticas (KK-2022/00062), and the Basque Government grant IT1470-22.
+J. C. acknowledges the Ram\'{o}n y Cajal (RYC2018-025197-I) research fellowship.
+Authors acknowledge the Quench project that has received funding from the European Union's Horizon Europe -- The EU Research and Innovation Programme under grant agreement No 101135742, the financial support from Spanish Government via the Nanoscale NMR and complex systems (PID2021-126694NB-C21) project, the ELKARTEK project Dispositivos en Tecnolog\'{i}as Cu\'{a}nticas (KK-2022/00062), and the Basque Government grant IT1470-22.